YjZhou16/clusterWebApp/README.md

 ## Quick Start

+0. Open app.R and `Run App` or follow the steps below:
 1. Launch the app with `run_app()`
 2. Set a random seed (default: `123`)
 3. Choose a dataset (built-in or uploaded)